werty1001/bemgo/README.md

 ### Features
 * The kit is based on the BEM methodology (Block, Element, Modifier)
 * Independent blocks, you can reuse it
-* Redefinition level for styles
+* Redefinition level for blocks
 * Nothing superfluous, in build only those files that are used
 * [Jade/Pug](https://pugjs.org) or [Twig](http://twig.sensiolabs.org/) or @include for HTML coding
 * [LESS](http://lesscss.org/) or [Sass](http://sass-lang.com/) or [Stylus](http://stylus-lang.com/) + [PostCSS](http://postcss.org/) for styles
-* Support ES6, build JS using Webpack 2
+* Support ES6 with babel, build JS using Webpack 2
-* Support for all types of sprites: sprite.svg / sprite.png / sprite@2x.png / symbol.svg
+* Support for all types of sprites: sprite.svg / sprite.png / sprite.2x.png / symbol.svg
+* JSON data for use in templates
+* FTP deploy
+* Creating zip archive with a complete build and more ...
 ---

 ### Install